 Chick-fil-A is famous for its advertising campaign, which uses cows to urge customers to “Eat Mor Chikin."
 The company is also the center of a controversy because of its president’s opposition to gay marriage -- although it has reiterated that all customers are welcome in its stores.
 Despite the controversy, Chik-fil-A had a strong year in 2012.
 Sales rose by 14% as the chain expanded its total store count by 5.4% and same-store sales rose by 8%.
 The company operates various different styles of restaurants, including stand-alone stores, in addition to exclusively drive-thru locations and full-service restaurants.
 According to Kantar Retail’s Manfield, the company “has a big footprint, and a variety of formats; so they are capturing broader markets.”

-Also Read: The 10 Least Respected Companies in America
+Also Read: The 10 Largest Employers in America

 4. Whole Foods Market